-In your store's Admin area, orders that were placed by customers using Amazon Pay can be identified by the name of the payment method specified in the Payment info section of the order details ("Amazon Pay").
+In your store's Admin area, you can identify orders placed by customers using Amazon Pay by the payment method's name specified in the Payment info section of the order details ("Amazon Pay").

 The order details page for such orders includes a section titled "Amazon Pay available order actions."
-Depending on the order status, this section may include the following buttons:
+Depending on the order status, this section may consist of the following buttons:

-Capture and Void: These buttons are displayed when the "Authorization then capture" mode is used, and the order is in the "Authorized" status.
+Capture and Void: These buttons are displayed when the "Authorization then capture" mode is used and the order is in the "Authorized" status.
 The Capture button allows you to collect payment from the buyer after the respective payment amount has been authorized.
-The Void button allows you to void the authorization.
+The Void button will enable you to void the authorization.

-Refresh status: This button is displayed if the store did not receive instant Payment Notification with the results of processing the payment on the Amazon Pay end.
-This might be the case if IPN was not configured or was not working for some reason at the transaction time.
+Refresh status: This button is displayed if the store did not receive instant Payment Notification with the payment processing results on the Amazon Pay end.
+It might be the case if IPN was not configured or was not working for some reason at the transaction time.

 At the moment, X-Cart's Amazon Pay integration supports Authorize, Capture, Void, and Refund operations only for the sum equalling the original order amount.
-Changes to the original authorization amount, partial captures, and partial refunds are not supported.
-We recommended canceling the original order and working with the customer to place the order again in situations calling for transactions with higher or fewer amounts than the original order amount.
-For example, if, after receiving an order, you find out that some of the items in the order have gone out of stock and cannot be fulfilled, you should Void or Refund the transaction and ask the customer to re-submit the order.
+Changes to the actual authorization amount, partial captures, and partial refunds are not supported.
+We recommended canceling the original order and working with the customer to place the order again when calling for transactions with higher or fewer amounts than the actual order amount.
+For example, if, after receiving an order, you find out that some of the items in the order have gone out of stock and you cannot fulfill them, you should Void or Refund the transaction and ask the customer to re-submit the order.